gemfire/gemfire-examples/quickstart/001_client_server_introduction/README.md

 ## Configure Access to GemFire Maven Repository

-The quickstart tutorial requires access to the VMware Commercial Maven Repository for the GemFire product jars.
-Please sign-up for access to repo at <https://commercial-repo.pivotal.io/register>.
+The quickstart tutorial requires access to the Broadcom Maven Repository for the GemFire product jars.
+Please sign-up for access to repo at <https://support.broadcom.com/>.

 Once sign-up is completed, add the following to the settings.xml file in .m2 directory within the home directory.
 Make sure to replace the email and password with those used during sign-up.